JesseZeph/JesseZeph/README.md

 - 👋 Hi, I’m @JesseZeph
 - 👀 I’m interested in ...Full Stack Programming
-- 💞️ I’m looking to collaborate on ...html, css and Javascript, Python, Dart and Flutter
+- 💞️ I’m looking to collaborate on ...html, css, Javascript, C, Python, Dart and Flutter
 - 📫 How to reach me on twitter @fusionTech

 <!---